misakey/backend/docs/content/endpoints/accounts.md

 The request needs to be authenticated with an ACR1 token corresponding to an identity linked to the account.

-The `password` contains information following [Argon2 server relief concepts](../../concepts/server-relief/).
+The `prehashed_password` contains information following [Argon2 server relief concepts](../../concepts/server-relief/).

 ### Request